 Companies and governments are facing complex problems in the global economy.
 With your profound understanding of how integrated and turbulent markets function - and if they fail, how this affects market participants - you can help organizations and governments seize the opportunities available.

 Effectively address economic problems and questions involving people’s behavior and behavioral change.
 Become an economist trained to take both the economics and the psychology of behavior into account, as well as the ways it can be affected by policies and strategies.
+This is a track of MSc Economics.

 Use economic methods and models to identify regulations that ensure fair competition while mitigating negative economic effects.
 You'll combine insights from economics, industrial organization and competition law to business strategies and regulatory policies.
 Deal with, for example, the lack of competition in certain markets and the response by national governments and the European Union.
+This is a track of MSc Economics.

 Combine practical financial management with economic analysis of the markets you invest in.
 Address for example urgent problems in the Euro zone, international financial supervision, microfinance, bank-runs and systemic risk, and taxation of financial institutions.
+This is a track of MSc Economics.

 Problems regarding the affordability of pensions and aging are amongst today’s society's most urgent questions.
 Become an expert in applying economic theories and models to create reliable and humane solutions for financial institutions and governments, offering the best arrangements reasonably possible.
 This track is offered by Netspar, a renowned research network on the topic in the Netherlands and Europe.
+This is a track of MSc Economics.

 Address urgent domestic public policy objectives, ranging from reduced income inequality and job security, to an affordable health care and pension system.
 Upon graduation you are an economic expert on how governments can achieve such critical goals, design effective solutions, and finance these activities.
+This is a track of MSc Economics.